envoyproxy/gateway/docs/design/system-design.md

 ### xDS Server

 The xDS Server is a xDS gRPC Server based on [Go Control Plane][go_cp].
-Go Control Plane implements the xDS Server Protocol and is responsible for using xDS to configure the data plane.
+Go Control Plane implements the Delta xDS Server Protocol and is responsible for using xDS to configure the data plane.

 ### Infra Manager